tachyonlabs/Grow-With-Google-Udacity-Android-Developer-Nanodegree-Sandwich-Club/README.md

 #### User/App State

-* [ ] App correctly preserves and restores user or app state, that is , student uses a bundle to save app state and restores it via onSaveInstanceState/onRestoreInstanceState.
+* [ ] (N/A) App correctly preserves and restores user or app state, that is, student uses a bundle to save app state and restores it via onSaveInstanceState/onRestoreInstanceState.
 For example,

 - When a list item is selected, it remains selected on rotation.
 - When an activity is displayed, the same activity appears on rotation.
 - User text input is preserved on rotation.
 - Maintains list items positions on device rotation.

-* [ ] When the app is resumed after the device wakes from sleep (locked) state, the app returns the user to the exact state in which it was last used.
+* [x] When the app is resumed after the device wakes from sleep (locked) state, the app returns the user to the exact state in which it was last used.
-* [ ] When the app is relaunched from Home or All Apps, the app restores the app state as closely as possible to the previous state.
+* [x] When the app is relaunched from Home or All Apps, the app restores the app state as closely as possible to the previous state.

 ### Performance and Stability
 #### Stability